sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The tolerations that will be added to the pods for the cert-manager module
+Set to override the tolerations that will be added to the pods of the package.

 ## .spec.distribution.modules.auth.dex.overrides.tolerations.effect